 Chrysanthemums: These flowers are generally used for funeral arrangements in European cultures only.
-They are sometimes used in the United States as a way of cheerfully honouring an individual who lived a full and happy life.
+They are sometimes used in the United States as a way of cheerfully honoring an individual who lived a full and happy life.

-Orchids: Both white and pink orchids are used to honour those who have passed away.
+Orchids: Both white and pink orchids are used to honor those who have passed away.
 They are symbolic of eternal love and as such, are reserved for close family and friends.
 When choosing orchids, opt for Phalaenopsis and dendrobium orchids.

 Funeral flowers dad

 Funeral flowers for dad can be tailored to the individual.
 With this in mind, you may wish to choose an arrangement that has a theme.
-For example, if he was a huge football fan, you can opt for an arrangement that is fashioned using the team colours or an arrangement shaped like a football.
+For example, if he was a huge football fan, you can opt for an arrangement that is fashioned using the team colors or an arrangement shaped like a football.